EHernandez-dev/Denario/docs/notes.md

 To create the app they used streamlit.
 To make it track the changes in files fast and and efficienty they use watchdog.

+Note: LangGraph implementation (fast method) may be the default option in many case, such as idea generation.

 ### Ideas

 Is it possible to modify this to create courses for the TransferLab instead of papers?